Tracking Capabilities for Safer Agents: Experiments

 $\tau^2$-bench tests conversational agents that assist users in simulated customer service scenarios.
 We evaluate under two domains: \lstinline{airline} (flight changes, cancellations, baggage policies) and \lstinline{retail} (order management, returns, product inquiries).
 We report $\textsf{pass}^1$~\cite{tau2bench}, the fraction of tasks solved correctly, averaged over 10 independent runs per task.
 We test several models of varying capability: gpt-oss-120b~\cite{gptoss}, MiniMax M2.5~\cite{minimaxm25}, and DeepSeek V3.2~\cite{deepseekv32}.

-\emph{SWE-bench} evaluates LLMs and agents on real-world software issues collected from GitHub.
-A model is tasked with generating a patch that resolves a described problem given a codebase and an issue description.
-We use the Lite variant of SWE-bench, which consists of 300 representative instances selected from the full dataset.
+\emph{SWE-bench Lite} evaluates LLMs and agents on real-world software issues collected from GitHub.
+A model is tasked with generating a patch that resolves a described problem, given a codebase and an issue description.
 We use \emph{OpenCode}~\cite{opencode}, an open-source AI coding agent, as the backbone agent, and report the percentage of resolved instances for MiniMax M2.5~\cite{minimaxm25}.

 In the capability-safe configuration for $\tau^2$-bench, each tool is exposed as a Scala method whose signature encodes the required capabilities.
 For example, the airline domain exposes methods like: \begin{code} def cancelReservation( reservationId: String): Reservation def searchDirectFlight(origin: String, destination: String, date: String): List[DirectFlight] \end{code} Here \lstinline|Reservation| and \lstinline|DirectFlight| are Scala case classes that mirror the JSON objects returned by the underlying tools.
 The agent receives a system prompt instructing it to express its actions as typed Scala programs rather than issuing tool calls.
-For SWE-bench, the agent interacts with an MCP server that exposes file-system and shell operations as capability-tracked Scala methods.
+For SWE-bench Lite, the agent interacts with an MCP server that exposes file-system and shell operations as capability-tracked Scala methods.
 Full prompts and Scala facades are provided in \Cref{sec:experiment-details}.

 \bfparagraph{Results}